-Two (2) in-class exams are given during the semester.
+An in-class exam is given during the semester.
 Homework will be assigned 12 times during the semester.
 Students are encouraged to work on the homework problems in groups.
-Results and grades are posted at http://www.webct.ttu.edu.

 Grading policy: On exams and written homework, partial credit for correct steps will be awarded even if the final answer is wrong.
 Full credit will be given only if the final answer and all intermediate steps are correct.
 A correct final answer per se does not guarantee any credit.